bezmoradi/tutorials/go/17-concurrency.md

 **Parallelism**, on the other hand, involves actually executing multiple tasks simultaneously.
 It's about doing multiple things at the same time by leveraging multiple processors or cores.
 Parallelism is a way to achieve concurrency by physically running different tasks simultaneously.

-**Key insight**: If you have written a Go program that can handle different tasks concurrently but your code runs on a single-core machine, no parallelism would happen—tasks would still run concurrently through time-slicing, but not in parallel.
+With these definitions in mind, if you have written a Go program that can handle different tasks concurrently but your code runs on a single-core machine, no parallelism would happen; tasks would still run concurrently through time-slicing, but not in parallel.

 Concurrent programming in many environments is made difficult by the subtleties required to implement correct access to shared variables.
 Go encourages a different approach in which shared values are passed around on channels and, in fact, never actively shared by separate threads of execution.
-Only one goroutine has access to the value at any given time.
-Data races cannot occur, by design.
-To encourage this way of thinking we have reduced it to a slogan: **"Do not communicate by sharing memory; instead, share memory by communicating."**
+Only one goroutine has access to the value at any given time and data races cannot occur, by design.

+## Understanding Processes and Threads

+Before we dive into goroutines, we need to understand the building blocks of program execution: processes and threads.

+### What Is a Process?

+When you run a program on your computer, the operating system creates a **process** for it.
+A process is an instance of a running program that has its own isolated memory space.
+Think of it like a container that holds everything your program needs to run: the code, variables, open files, and more.

+Each process is independent and isolated from other processes.
+For example, if you open two browser windows, you typically have two separate processes running.
+If one crashes, the other keeps running because they don't share memory.

+### What Is a Thread?

+A **thread** is a unit of execution within a process.
+It's like a worker that executes your code line by line.
+Every process has at least one thread (the main thread), but can have multiple threads working concurrently.

+**Key analogy**: If a process is a restaurant kitchen, threads are the cooks working in that kitchen.
+They share the same kitchen space (memory) but can work on different tasks simultaneously.

+### OS Threads vs. Threads in Different Contexts

+Here's where it gets important for understanding Go:

+**In traditional programming languages** (Java, C++, Python, C#):

+When you create a "thread" in your code, you're creating an **OS thread** (operating system thread).
+These terms refer to the same thing.
+The operating system directly manages these threads, deciding when each one runs and on which CPU core.

+Characteristics of OS threads:
+- Created and managed by your operating system (Windows, macOS, Linux)
+- Each OS thread requires significant memory, typically 1-2 MB just for its stack (where function calls and local variables are stored)
+- Creating and switching between OS threads is relatively expensive because it involves the OS kernel
+- You can't create thousands of OS threads without running into memory and performance problems

+**In Go:**

+Go introduces a different model.
+When you create a goroutine, you're **not** creating an OS thread.
+Instead:

+- Go creates a small pool of actual OS threads behind the scenes (typically one per CPU core)
+- Goroutines are "user-space threads" managed by Go's runtime scheduler, not the operating system
+- Go's scheduler multiplexes many goroutines onto a few OS threads
+- Each goroutine starts with only 2 KB of stack space (500x smaller than an OS thread)

+This is why we call goroutines "lightweight threads".
+They're not managed by the OS, they use far less memory, and you can create millions of them without problems.

+**The fundamental difference**:
+- **Traditional languages**: 1 thread in your code = 1 OS thread (1-to-1 mapping)
+- **Go**: Many goroutines are multiplexed onto few OS threads (M-to-N mapping)

+Think of it like transportation:
+- **OS threads** are like taxis—each person gets their own taxi (expensive, limited by how many you can afford)
+- **Goroutines** are like a bus system—many passengers (goroutines) share a few buses (OS threads), efficiently managed by a dispatcher (Go's scheduler)

 ## What Is A Goroutine?

 A goroutine is a lightweight thread managed by the Go runtime, and goroutines allow your program to run functions concurrently.
 Think of them as different tasks running simultaneously within a program, letting you handle multiple requests or perform various operations without waiting for each one to finish before starting the next.

-**Why goroutines are lightweight**: Unlike OS threads which typically require 1-2 MB of stack space, goroutines start with only 2 KB and can grow as needed.
+Unlike OS threads which typically require 1-2 MB of stack space, goroutines start with only 2 KB and can grow as needed.
 This means you can easily run thousands or even millions of goroutines in a single program, making Go exceptionally efficient for concurrent workloads.

 ```go
 package main